pokang-liu/NGS/README.md

 ### flag_check.sh

 #### Description:
-Do the flag statistics of all the alignment results
+Do the flag statistics of all the alignment it is recommended to used with [samtools](http://www.htslib.org/doc/samtools-1.0.html)

 #### input:
  sam/bam file